Standard Model Theory for the FCC-ee Tera-Z stage: Differential equations for multiloop integrals

-Once we find subspaces $U$ and $V^{\intercal}$ satisfying \eqref{eq:conds} and \eqref{eq:cond4} and having equal dimensionality, it is easy to reconstruct the projector $P$ with $\Ima P=U$ and $\coIma P=V^{\intercal}$.
-To do this, it is convenient to slightly abuse the notation by denoting as $U$ not the image of $P$ itself, but the matrix whose columns constitute the basis of the image (NB: in general $U$ is a rectangular matrix).
-Equivalently, $V^{\intercal}$ will denote the matrix whose columns constitute the basis of the co-image.
+Once we have found subspaces $U$ and $V^{\intercal}$ satisfying Eqs. \eqref{eq:conds} and \eqref{eq:cond4} and having equal dimensionality, it is easy to reconstruct the projector $P$ with $\Ima P=U$ and $\coIma P=V^{\intercal}$.
+To do this, it is convenient to slightly abuse the notation by denoting as $U$ not the image of $P$ itself, but the matrix whose columns constitute the basis of the image.
+(Note: in general, $U$ is a rectangular matrix.)
+Equivalently, $V^{\intercal}$ will denote the matrix whose columns constitute the basis of the coimage.
 Then

 This form make obvious one possible obstruction to the construction of the projector: the matrix $V^{\intercal}U$ may be singular.
-If, among many possible choices of $U$ and $V$ pairs we did not manage to find one suitable for the construction of the projector, this is a strong indication of the irreducibility to Fuchsian form (so to say, the `Bolibrukh counterexample').
+If, among many possible choices of $U$ and $V$ pairs, we do not manage to find one suitable for the construction of the projector, this is a strong indication of the irreducibility to Fuchsian form (so to speak, the `Bolibrukh counterexample').

-Repetitive application of the transformations \eqref{eq:balance} with the projector $P$ satisfying \eqref{eq:conds} reduce the matrix rank of the leading coefficient $A_0$ to zero (which means that the coefficient itself becomes zero).
-If, in addition, on each step we manage to find a suitable singular point $x_2$ such that the condition \eqref{eq:cond4} can be fulfilled, we can reduce the Poincar\'e rank at $x=x_1$ to zero.
+Repetitive application of \Eref{eq:balance} with the projector $P$ satisfying \Eref{eq:conds} reduces the matrix rank of the leading coefficient $A_0$ to zero (which means that the coefficient itself becomes zero).
+If, in addition, on each step we manage to find a suitable singular point $x_2$, such that \Eref{eq:cond4} can be fulfilled, we can reduce the Poincar\'e rank at $x=x_1$ to zero.
 Acting in the same way for all singular points, we can eliminate higher-order poles and polynomial terms in $M$.
-The point $x=\infty$ does not make too much difference as, e.g., it can be mapped to $y=0$ by the variable change $x=y^{-1}$.
+The point $x=\infty$ does not make too much difference as, \eg it can be mapped to $y=0$ by the variable change $x=y^{-1}$.